 The value of a Purchase Voucher must be used and consumed in full as part of a single Order and may not therefore be divided between several Orders.

 Should the value of a Purchase Voucher be lower than the value of the goods the Customer wishes to order including VAT but excluding shipping and delivery costs, the Customer shall have to pay the difference between the two amounts involved as well as the shipping and delivery costs of the goods ordered.

 Should the value of a Purchase Voucher be greater than the value of the goods the Customer wishes to order including VAT but excluding shipping and delivery costs, the Order shall not be accepted and the Customer shall be given the option to continue shopping by selecting additional items.

 Should the value of a Purchase Voucher be equal to the value of the goods the Customer wishes to order including VAT but excluding shipping and delivery costs, the Customer’s Order shall be accepted and the Customer shall only have to pay the shipping and delivery costs of the goods ordered.

 If for any particular reason an Order is not accepted by the electronic payment validation server, the Customer shall be barred from using the Purchase Voucher during a period of seventy two hours (72h).
 Once this period has elapsed, the Purchase Voucher shall be reactivated and may be used by the Customer to place a new Order.

 The products in our "Outlet" section come from collections that are 1 to 3 seasons old.
-The initial price of the "Outlet" products is that of the products in their reference season.
-The discount is applied to this initial price.
 The "Outlet" offers are valid while stocks last.